 - 2 tablespoons chopped parsley

 - Set out a large mixing bowl.
 Chop the chicken, vegetables, and herbs.
 Place them all in the bowl.

 - Add in the mayonnaise, cayenne pepper sauce, and crumbled blue cheese.
 Mix well.
 Cover and refrigerate until ready to serve.

 - 2 egg yolks

 - 1 1/2 cups avocado oil

-- Once all the oil is incorporated, scoop the aioli into a bowl and mix in the fresh herbs and cayenne pepper sauce.
+Once all the oil is incorporated, scoop the aioli into a bowl.
 Salt and pepper to taste.
 Cover and refrigerate until ready to serve.
-Chilling the ranch dressing allows it to thicken even more.
-Serve with celery and other fresh veggies.
+Chilling the paleo mayo until ready to use in the Buffalo Chicken Salad.